 This was quite a trip, one that would change my life forever.
 Fresh out of 7th grade, full of energy and curiosity, I had never been west of Arkansas, except for a trip as a small child.
 Like most 13-year-olds, I was naive to the ways of the world, but over the course of the next 3 summers that would change.
 This is a brief account of my first summer trip spent with my Godfather, Duane Ausherman.

 This summer would prove to be one of the most enlightening and exciting experiences of my life.

-From the stockyards of Kansas, to Pikes Peak in Colorado, to the Great Salt Lake, to the Nevada dessert, to beautiful northern California we traveled.
+From the stockyards of Kansas to Pikes Peak in Colorado, to the Great Salt Lake, to the Nevada desert, to beautiful northern California we traveled.
 From meeting aunts and uncles I had never met, to visiting the Queen Mary and Disneyland, to roller skating on the beach in Santa Monica with dear friends.
-At a real Wild West show in Colorado, I was taken on stage as volunteer in a major part of the act by one of Duane’s friends, the star gun fighter.
+At a real Wild West show in Colorado, I was taken on stage as a volunteer in a major part of the act by one of Duane’s friends, Jim Durham, the star gunfighter.

-This was also a great area to fly small planes in and out of, which we did.
+This was also a great area to fly small planes in and out of, which we did in Duane’s airplane.
 I got to drive a lot this summer as well.
 Getting my license the following year was a breeze as I had more open road driving and riding experience than any other kid I knew.

 Duane helped shape me into the independent successful business person that I am today.
 Duane has a great network of people and has always shared it with me.
 I trust him to help others as he did me, if only they are willing to open up to the vast possibilities.